Kntnt/kntnt-lead/README.md

 This plugin offers you to use the lead as default instead of the first 55 words.
 Just enable it on the setting page.

+If using this option, and the lead is empty, this plugin uses the first paragraph, regardless of its length, as the excerpts default value.

 ## For developers

 This plugin provides a filter `kntnt-lead-HTML` that allows developers to change the HTML before outputting it above body text.
 This can be used, for example, if you wish to insert a byline between the lead and the body text.